Real-time data visualization: Examples and best practices

 • Use color carefully and consistently,

-• Highlight current status and trends,
+• Highlight current status and spot trends,

 • Show timestamps to confirm freshness.

 In addition, do not forget about responsive versions of your platform.
 Many access real-time dashboards on smartphones and tablets.
+To all of these, use ample white space effectively to separate elements and ensure a clean, professional look.

 Enable interaction